asakura89/Personal-Notes/AI Tools/AI Tools — chatGPT Prompt.md

 | Why is it important to proactively identify and solve problems? | Proactive problem-solving prevents issues from escalating and improves efficiency. |

 _. . . dipotong biar gak kepanjangan . . ._

+## Summary Podcast transcription or Youtube subtitle

+Please assess this essay, provide 2 kind of responses.
+The 1st one is to provide summary with main points and key messages.
+The 2nd one is to convert the essay to paragraph with sections or chapters with bolded key messages.
+Here is the essay:
+**\[insert essay, subtitle, transcription here\]**